Cannabis in New Jersey: Product regulations

-Packaging and labeling must be childproof, have a universal warning symbol, have required warning labels, a summary of product testing results, list of ingredients used in cultivation or production, and serving size.
+Packaging and labeling must be childproof, have a universal warning symbol, have required warning labels, expiration dates, a summary of product testing results, list of ingredients used in cultivation or production, and serving size.
+Warning labels will include things such as avoiding use of heavy machinery, avoiding use while pregnant or breastfeeding, and noting that high-potency products may affect mental health.
 Cannabis flower must include potency testing results, indicate if it is high-, moderate-, or low-THC, and whether it is high-, moderate-, or low-CBD.
-Warning labels will include things such as avoiding use of heavy machinery, avoiding use while pregnant or breastfeeding, and noting that high-potency products may affect mental health.
 Labels must not have any false information or advertising on it.
 Labels must not be appealing to children whatsoever.

 Regulators must pick a date for sales at least 180 days in advance.

 "Gifting" loophole

-In New Jersey, there is a legal loophole referred to as “gifting.”
-When “gifting” occurs, the a company sells a negligible product, like a box of cookies, to a customer at an astronomical price, such as $50.
-Then, when the company delivers the product, it offers a “free gift” of cannabis as a thank-you for the purchase of the cookies.
-This scheme was believed to have started in Washington, DC after it legalized cannabis but didn’t yet have any licensed dispensaries set up yet.
+In New Jersey, there is a legal loophole referred to as "gifting".
+When "gifting" occurs, a company sells a negligible product (like a box of cookies) to a customer at an astronomical price, such as $50.
+Then when the company delivers the product it offers a "free gift" of cannabis as a thank-you for the purchase of the cookies.
+This scheme was believed to have started in Washington, DC after it legalized cannabis but didn't yet have any licensed dispensaries set up yet.

 The gifting loophole undermines the regulatory framework that governs the sale and possession of cannabis in the state.
 The few license holders that do exist in New Jersey have paid hundreds of thousands or even millions of dollars to the license to cultivate and sell cannabis.
 In June 2021, the New Jersey Attorney General sent warning letters to companies taking advantage of the gifting loophole.
 Four companies were specifically targeted for the cease and desist letters for committing gifting: Four Sky High Munchies, Slumped Kitchen LLC, NJGreenDirect.com LLC and West Winds Wellness.

-At least one gifting company Bud Hub was arrested by Ocean County Police and charged with several crimes.
+At least one gifting company, Bud Hub, was shut down by Ocean County Police.
 In October 2021, the owner was charged with possession, possession with intent to distribute, distribution of marijuana, and second-degree money laundering.
 Police also seized marijuana, paraphernalia, his Bud hub branded Jeep, and over $400,000 in cash.
 Budhub was openly operating out of Holiday City.

-Cannabis Media In New Jersey
+Cannabis media in New Jersey

 Cannabis news is an important and hot topic in New Jersey.
 Independent media organizations such as Heady NJ and mainstream outlet NJ Cannabis Insider are two of the leading cannabis sites in New Jersey.
 Both websites were founded in 2017 when cannabis was expected to be legalized by Gov. Phil Murphy.